 Upon encountering the IF statement, the assembler evaluates the expression following the IF (all operands in the expression must be defined ahead of the IF statement).
-If the expression evaluates to a non-zero value, then statement#1 through statement#n are assembled; if the expression evaluates to zero, then the statements are listed but not assembled.
-Conditional assembly is often used to write a single "generic" program which includes a number of possible run-time environments, with only a few specific portions of the program selected for any particular assembly.
-The following program segments for example, might be part of a program which communicates with either a Teletype or a CRT console (but not both) by selecting a particular value for TTY before the assembly begins
+If the expression evaluates to a non-zero value, then statement#1 through statement#n are assembled; if the expression

-TRUE FALSE ØFFFFH NOT TRUE ;DEFINE VALUE OF TRUE ;DEFINE VALUE OF FALSE
+TRUE FALSE EQU EQU 0FFFFH NOT TRUE ;DEFINE VALUE OF TRUE ;DEFINE VALUE OF FALSE

-TTY EQU TRUE TRUE IF TTY, FALSE IF CRT
+; TTY EQU TRUE ;TRUE IF TTY, FALSE IF CRT

-TTYBASE CRIBASE EQU 10H 20H TTY BASE OF TTY I/O PORTS BASE OF CRT I/O FORTS ASSEMBLE RELATIVE TO TTYBASE
+, TTYBASE CRTBASE 10H 20H TTY ;BASE OF TTY I/O PORTS ;BASE OF CRT I/O PORTS ;ASSEMBLE RELATIVE TO TTYBASE

-EQU TTYBASE CONSOLE INPUT CONSOLE OUTPUT
+CONIN CONOUT ;CONSOLE INPUT 1;CONSOLE OUTPUT

+• ?
+IF NOT TTY ;ASSEMBLE RELATIVE TO CRTBASE

-; CONIN CONOUT EQU CRTBASE ;ASSEMBLE RELATIVE TO CRTBASE ;CONSOLE INPUT ;CONSOLE OUTPUT
+CONIN CONOUT EQU EQU ENDI ;CONSOLE INPUT I;CONSOLE OUTPUT

 IN CONIN ;READ CONSOLE DATA

 OUT CONOUT WRITE CONSOLE DATA